Brankec/Bunner/README.md

 - sprinting
 - supports 3 layers of drawing.
 Background, Main(aka player layer), Foreground.
 Background and Foreground are used for decorations
 - player animation
+- player running sound
 - the map only draws what you see(in the default view, not when you zoom in or out)
 - projectiles
-- ingame menu(the game is frozen until you exit the meu)
+- ingame menu(the game is frozen until you exit the menu)

 Upcoming features:
-- ambient sound and player movement sound
+- ambient sound

 Possible features: